nebulae-interview/guideline/README.md

 - In the Backend try to use RxJS as much as possible
 - part of the challenge is your ability to understand as much of the platform by reading the code.
 If you step into a problem or need an explanation to go further down please contact us.

+#### 00.1 Users to LogIn
+Please use the following users on order to LogIn in the Platform

+- English User:
+  - User: interview
+  - Password: interview
+- Spanish User:
+  - User: entrevista
+  - Password: entrevista

 #### 01 Add the the fields needed for each source.